ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 - Optimized for low touch collection, reducing the needs for clearances, training, tethering, and so much more that goes into being authorized to enter a space.

 # Contraints
-- Photo to Mesh quality for collection to model is not up to par without human interaction
+- Photo to Mesh quality for collection to model is not up to par without human interaction.
+There are some great platforms, but workflow is not documented; along with there being a lack of automated workflow. (upload thousands of photos and let the computer take over)
-- NeRF technology recently released with no true workflow practiced
+- NeRF technology recently released with no true workflow practiced.
+Generative AI uses photos to "fill the gaps" for photogrammetry - accuracy is the winner with this one.
 - AI for object segmentation has been around, but no good workflow developed.
+Object segmentation is useful for providing modelers with a singular object out of the gate to work with rather than attempting to segment billions of points for each little object they may need.
 - AI for text identification and correlation has no workflow, but the technology is prominent.
+This will be helpful for capturing asset tags, qr codes, hand-written text, etc...
 - Lack of a data catalog for CAD/Modeling to easily find all of the necessary data they need when modeling.
+All photos, scans, videos should be searchable by meta data and image detection (ai).
+Something along the lines of Google image search where you can upload a reference image and it'll populate where that source is from and high confidence matches.
+- Collection times require extensive planning, expensive hardware/software, and long processing times with manual experienced human interaction.

 ---